grace-snow/gridsome-grace/projects/FiveMinPlan.md

 </blockquote>

 <p class="clearfix">
 	On a practical level, I learnt so much from this project.
-From design, to teamwork, to presentation skills, to CSS and javascript&hellip; I can confidently say my skills improved in every area.
+From design, to teamwork, to presentation skills, to CSS and JavaScript&hellip; I can confidently say my skills improved in every area.
 </p>